-Protective conductor resistance testers
+Protective conductor resistance test devices

-Key facts:
+Key Facts:

-• Electronic test current control
+• Electronic Test current control

-• four-wire measurement
+• Four-wire measurement

-• Manual and automated test procedures
+• Manual and automated test sequences

 • Relay matrices with up to hundreds of test points